Installing A Yoga Swing Safely

 - Do find a space that will allow you to move about and perform all your yoga poses etc

 - Don’t rush the installation process.
-It is preferable to take longer to fit the trapeze and have a safe and enjoyable experience as opposed to winging it and hoping for the best.
+It is preferable to take longer to fit the swing and have a safe and enjoyable experience as opposed to winging it and hoping for the best.

-- Do invest in high-quality mounting equipment that has been tested – this applies to both the yoga trapeze fittings and any mounting brackets, hooks and so on that you will be installing.
+- Do invest in high-quality mounting equipment that has been tested – this applies to both the yoga swing fittings and any mounting brackets, hooks and so on that you will be installing.

 - Don’t try to complete the installation if you are not confident that you have the necessary skills.
 Whilst hiring a professional to do it for you may require an additional cost, this will ensure your safety which is priceless.